How To Write a Job Description That Attracts the Most-Qualified Candidates

 Find Seasonal Workers

 Whether you need to hire additional people during peak season each year or you need an extra set of hands for special projects, temporary hires ensure you have a contract in place for just as long as it’s needed.
-Specific contract lengths for the short or long term are a major benefit of temporary work for employers.
+Specific contract lengths for the short or long term are a major benefit of hiring temporary employees.

 Finding What You Need With Whitman

 These are just a few of the benefits of temporary employment for both employers and job seekers.
 As the professional work landscape continues to evolve, we’re here to ensure you find what you need to fit your life, career, and business growth.
-From non-profit staffing to career advice for professionals, we do it all!
+From non-profit staffing to career advice for professionals, we offer prominent businesses in the Washington DC area thoroughly-vetted and carefully selected talent.

 Reach out to our expert team today to discuss open positions, contracts, and more!